smadadgar/Amazing-Python/Turtle crossing game/README.md

-**In this game, the user tries to get a turtle cross a street with cars moving at different speeds.**
+**In this game, the user tries to get a turtle cross a street.**

-**The user scores each time the trutle crosses the street successfully.**
+**Each time the turtle crosses the street successfully, the score increases by one.**

 **If the turtle is hit by any cars, the game will be over.**